robb-j/gruber/README.md

 ## Rob's notes

 - `core` tests are deno because it's hard to do both and Deno is more web-standards based
-- json schema for configuration specs?
-- note or info about loading dot-env files
 - explain functional approach more and use of it instead of middleware
 - `defineRouteGroup` type primative for grouping routes together
 - Something like a `res/` directory of files loaded into memory for use